XRPLF/xrpl-dev-portal/content/websocket_api.md

 #### Possible Errors ####

-* invalidParams - If any fields are specified incorrectly, or any required fields are missing.
+* invalidParams - One or more fields are specified incorrectly, or one or more required fields are missing.
 * actMalformed - If the address specified in the `account` field of the request is not formatted properly.
 * actBitcoin - If the address specified in the `account` field is formatted like a Bitcoin address instead of a Ripple address.
 * lgrIdxsInvalid - If the ledger specified by the `ledger_index_min` or `ledger_index_max` does not exist, or if it does exist but the server does not have it.